SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,
 and which optional "difficulty" points you are attempting. -->
 ##### Objectives

-- Serving from an API endpoint: The system will be exposed to users through API endpoints, currently considering a  basic SwaggerUI based backend.
-Specifis API's can be found in the detailed design.
+- Serving from an API endpoint: The system will be exposed to users through REST API endpoints.
+We will use a basic SwaggerUI based backend.
+Since this system is intended for internal use we are not proposing a frontend.
 - Identify requirements: [Based on platform come up with concurrency/latency requirements, also talk about model size if we plan to have edge devices host the model?]
-- Model optimizations to satisfy requirements: Experiment with different model optimisations for both the proposed models and track the runs appropriately.
+(TODO @all)
+- Model optimizations to satisfy requirements: Since our system has real time low latency requirements and expects a large volume of concurrent users, we will experiment with different model-level optimisations like graph optimization, quantization and reduced precision using ONNX backend to keep our inference time as low as possible.
-- System optimizations to satisfy requirements: Experiment with different system optimisations for both the proposed models and track the runs appropriately.
+- System optimizations to satisfy requirements: To further reduce our prediction latency we will experiment with various system level optimizations for model serving, including concurrency and batching, in Triton Inference Server.

-- Offline evaluation of model:
+- Offline evaluation of model: Our system will run an automated offline evaluation plan after model training with results logged to MLFlow.
+The offline evaluation will include:
+(A) evaluation on appropriate domain specific metrics for each model.
+For AI VS Human Image detection using a ResNet we will use F1 score, Precision, Accuracy and Confusion Matrix.
+For Image description, content moderation and tagging using an LLM we will use BLEU scores.
+(B) evaluation on populations and slices of special relevance, including an analysis of fairness and bias if relevant (TODO @all if we do content moderation we have to add something here)
+(C) test on known failure modes
+(D) and, unit tests based on templates.
+Depending on the test results, you will automatically register an updated model in the model registry, or not.
 - Load test in staging:
 - Online evaluation in canary:
 - Close the loop:
 - Business-specific evaluation:

 ##### Extra Difficulty
-- Develop multiple options for serving: Come up with various model serving options for the RESNet model.
+- Develop multiple options for serving: The ResNet model benefits from using GPU for inference and we plan to develop and evaluate optimized server-grade GPU.
+We will compare them with respect to performance and cost.
-- Monitor for data drift: Monitor data pipeline for data drifts and display on dashboard
+- Monitor for data drift: Given that our model will work with images, we will also monitor for data drift for unexpected and undocumented changes to the data structure and semantics.
+- Monitor for model degradation: We will monitor for model degradation in the model output by closing the feedback loop.
+We will trigger automatic model re-training with the new image and it's provided label.

 #### Data pipeline
 <!-- Make sure to clarify how you will satisfy the Unit 8 requirements,  and which